arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/content.md

 #include <Arduino_EdgeControl.h>
 ```

 inside the `void setup()` , after enabeling the serial communication, run the initialization routine  `EdgeControl.begin()` .
-This routine is in charge to enable the default power areas of the board.
+This routine is in charge of enabling the default power areas of the board.
 Then use `Latching.begin()` to configure the expander pins as outputs.

 ```cpp
 void setup()